 The valuation techniques for level 2 and, particularly, level 3 financial instruments involve management judgement and estimates the extent of which depends on the complexity of the instrument and the availability of market observable information.
 In addition, in line with market practice, the Group applies credit, debit and funding valuation adjustments in determining the fair value of its uncollateralised derivative positions.
-A description of these adjustments is set out in this note on page 86.
+A description of these adjustments is set out in this note on page 88.
 Further details of the Group's level 3 financial instruments and the sensitivity of their valuation including the effect of applying reasonably possible alternative assumptions in determining their fair value are set out below.
-Details about sensitivities to market risk arising from trading assets and other treasury positions are set out below.